Dr. Colin Hobson

 After graduation in 2018 Dr. Shaw moved back to the Fort Saskatchewan area that he had grown so fond of during his internship and has been enjoying his position at Fort Saskatchewan Eyecare.
 In his free time Dr. Shaw likes to play volleyball, baseball and basketball, play the piano, and spend time with his family and friends.

-Dr. Liu is ecstatic to be the newest optometrist joining the Fort Saskatchewan Eye Care team!
-She grew up in Saskatoon, SK with her mom, dad, and younger sister.
-Following high school, she spent a total of seven years at the University of Waterloo, ON, obtaining her Bachelors of Science degree and Doctor of Optometry degree in 2018.
+Dr. Shaw grew up in Saskatoon, SK with her parents and younger sister.
+Her interest in optometry began in grade 9, after many years of visiting her family optometrist.
+She spent a total of seven years at the University of Waterloo, ON, obtaining her Bachelor of Science degree and Doctor of Optometry degree in 2018.

-During her studies, Dr. Liu gained exposure to a wide array of ocular diseases, including management for diabetic retinopathy, cataracts, dry eye, and macular degeneration.
-In her second year of optometry school, she spent three months working as an intern at LASIK MD in Toronto, ON, gaining valuable knowledge on management of pre and post LASIK and PRK patients.
-In her fourth year, she spent four months in Salt Lake City, UT as an intern at the Eye Foundation of Utah, where she gained valuable knowledge on the diagnosis and management of many ocular diseases, with a heavy emphasis on glaucoma.
-Her primary care internships also took her to Scarborough, ON and Calgary, AB, allowing her to gain exposure to different private practices.
-In 2015, she published a journal article in Contact Lens & Anterior Eye on the effect of biofilm growth in contact lens cases with Dr. Lyndon Jones.
+During her studies, Dr. Shaw gained exposure to a wide array of ocular diseases, including management for diabetic retinopathy, pre and post surgical care for cataracts, dry eye, and macular degeneration.
+In her second year of optometry school, she worked as an intern at LASIK MD in Toronto, ON, gaining valuable knowledge on the management of pre and post-LASIK and PRK procedures, as well as cross-linking for keratoconic patients.
+In her fourth year of optometry school, Dr. Shaw spent several months in Salt Lake City, UT, as an intern at the Eye Foundation of Utah, where she gained valuable knowledge on the diagnosis and management of many ocular diseases, with a heavy emphasis on glaucoma and retinal disease.
+Her primary care internships also took her to Scarborough, ON and Calgary, AB, allowing her to gain exposure in different private practices.
+In 2015, Dr. Shaw published a journal article in Contact Lens & Anterior Eye on the effect of biofilm growth in contact lens cases with Dr. Lyndon Jones.